 - Legal proof of adequate accommodation (Proof of ownership, lease, rental agreement).
 Read more about housing options in Vienna here.

 - Document that shows your monthly rent or running costs of the accommodation.
-This information is usually included on your rental contract or agreement.
+This information is usually included in your rental contract or agreement.

 - Travel health insurance that is valid in Austria and covers all risks.
 An original letter from your insurance company confirming coverage in Austria is recommended.
 Please see an overview of possible health insurances on this link.
 Once in Vienna, CEU will provide health insurance for all students enrolled in full-time degree programs.

 - Proof of enough means of subsistence in Austria (e. g. scholarship, bank statement of the last six months, proof of regular payments made to the bank account).
-Persons under 24 years of age must prove a monthly income of at least EUR 515.30.
+Persons under 24 years of age must prove a monthly income of at least EUR 533.85.
 Persons over 24 years of age must prove a monthly income of at least EUR 966.65.
 Please make sure that the bank account is in your name.
 (If you have been awarded a monthly stipend as part of your CEU financial aid, you can deduct its amount from the required minimum monthly income.)
 Please also consult our Proof of Sufficient Funds Guidelines.

 - Adequate proof of the source of funds.
 Examples: certificate of employment with salary information, pay slips, financial aid or scholarship confirmation.
 Students who are financially supported by their parent or a legal guardian will need to include the bank statement of the last six months the account of their parent or legal guardian, certificate of employment with salary information, pay slips of their parent or legal guardian.
 In addition to the bank statements, please upload a written declaration that explains where the finances are coming from (e. g. if you have saved money while working please state so, if you receive money from your parents or legal guardians, your legal guardians or parents will need to provide a written declaration stating that the finances are coming from them and that they are solely at your disposal).